 Flood of plastic eggs delights children on North Sea island

-A flood of plastic eggs containing tiny toys has been swept ashore after a fierce storm, to the delight of the island's youngest residents.
-Tourists gather colorful plastic eggs on the beach of the German North Sea island of Langeoog, Thursday January 5, 2017.
+Tourists gather colorful plastic eggs on the beach of the German North Sea island of Langeoog, Thursday Jan.
+5, 2017.
+Easter has come early to the German North Sea island of Langeoog.

 Comments